Everybody Makes Mistakes (Starflyer 59 album)

-Everybody Makes Mistakes is the fifth album by Starflyer 59, released in November 16, 1999.
+Everybody Makes Mistakes is the fifth studio album by alternative rock band Starflyer 59.
+It was released on November 16, 1999.

 For this album, the band continued to develop its sound in the same direction that they had taken for their previous release, The Fashion Focus.
 The song "Play the C Chord" would become the most common song to appear on their live releases.

 Track listing

 All songs written by Jason Martin.